Where 1,300 Years of Tradition Meets Modern Mastery

 Along the way, you’ll explore the city’s historic neighborhoods, enjoy world-class dining — from sushi counters to Michelin-starred restaurants — and witness the extraordinary morning training of sumo wrestlers, one of Japan’s oldest living traditions.

-From the city’s rhythm, your journey slows as you travel into the Japanese Alps to the legendary Nishiyama Onsen Keiunkan, recognized as the oldest hotel in the world
+From the city’s rhythm, your journey slows as you travel into the Japanese Alps to the legendary Nishiyama Onsen Keiunkan, recognized as the oldest hotel in the world.
+(Please note that Nishiyama Onsen opens reservations for next year in April, so we will do our best to secure stay at this onsen.
+If anything changes or Nishiyama bookings are unavailable, we will then find a similarly amazing onsen in Hakone or Shuzen-ji area for the group.)

 Here, surrounded by mountain air and the sound of flowing rivers, you’ll unwind in thousand-year-old hot springs that have soothed emperors and poets for generations.
 This is a place of quiet reflection and renewal — a glimpse into the deep Japanese reverence for nature, simplicity, and balance.